Francesc-Muyas/ABB/README.md

 ```

 ## Usage
-VCF files must by in VCF [v4.1](http://www.internationalgenome.org/wiki/Analysis/Variant%20Call%20Format/vcf-variant-call-format-version-41) format.
+VCF files must be in VCF [v4.1](http://www.internationalgenome.org/wiki/Analysis/Variant%20Call%20Format/vcf-variant-call-format-version-41) format.
 Additionally, for ABB_list, ABB_filter and ABB_association functions, vcf files must have the [Allelic Depth (AD) and Genotype (GT)](https://gatkforums.broadinstitute.org/gatk/discussion/1268/what-is-a-vcf-and-how-should-i-interpret-it) for each sample, needed to compute the allele balance and get the ABB score on-fly.
 The tool, as explained above has 4 main applications.

 You can see all arguments just running: `bin/ABB –h `(values between [] represent default parameters).